Published:

 Recordkeeping best practices for audit readiness

-The Future of rental accounting: AI & automation in COA and GL
+The future of rental accounting: AI & automation in COA and GL

-The days of manual data entry are fading.
-According to The AI Consulting Network (2026), AI-powered platforms can reduce operating costs for landlords by 20-35% through automation.
 Best AI accounting software now uses machine learning to predict which COA category a transaction belongs to based on vendor history.
 If you buy from "Home Depot," the AI suggests "Repairs" or "Supplies," drastically reducing the time spent managing your ledger chart of accounts.

 With a real-time GL fed by automated banking data, software can now offer predictive insights.
 Instead of just looking backward at last month's P&L, algorithms analyze your rental property cash flow trends to forecast future liquidity.
 This helps you anticipate vacancies or major capital expenditures before they become emergencies.